uptycslabs/terraform-aws-uptycs/examples/cloudtrail_integration_s3/README.md

 # Cloudtrail Integration Project

-This example illustrates how to create a `cloudtrail-integration` using s3 bucket for uptycs.
+This example illustrates how to create a `Cloudtrail-Integration` using an s3 bucket details for Uptycs.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->